David Webb BSc (Hons), MSc

-When my students arrived for their first lecture, I would always start by giving them 10 minutes to write down an answer to the question - what is forensic psychology?
+When my students arrived for their first lecture, I would always begin by giving them a few minutes to write down an answer to the question - what is forensic psychology?
 (Before reading on, why not jot down your answer).

-I did this because despite the fact every undergraduate psychology student chose to do the course, not one of them came to see me in advance to ask what is was about.
+I did this because despite the fact that nearly every undergraduate psychology student chose to do my forensic psychology course, not one of them came to see me in advance to ask what is was about.

-Now bear in mind students chose their courses well in advance of the start date, and to make an informed choice they were strongly advised to speak to the lecturer running the courses they were interested in.
+Now bear in mind students chose their courses weeks before the start date, and to help them make an informed choice they were strongly advised to speak to the lecturer running the courses that they were interested in.
 So why the no show?

-What I didn't mention, however, is that after about 2 minutes I would ask for their attention and apologize for forgetting to tell them that they weren't allowed to use the words serial killers, criminal profiling or silence of the lambs in their answer.
+Now, I mentioned I would give students a short time to write down an answer to the question what is forensic psychology but what I didn't mention, is that after a couple of minutes I would ask for their attention and apologize for forgetting to tell them that they weren't allowed to make any reference to serial killers, the film 'Silence of the lambs,' criminal profilers or the TV series 'Criminal Minds' in their answer.

-It was usually as this point that most of the writing in the lecture theatre stopped.
+It was usually as this point that most of the writing stopped.
 If you're thinking I would have stopped writing as well, please contain your disappointment and don't rush off just yet.

 The answer to the question, what is forensic psychology may not quite be what you thought, but that doesn't mean that the subject has to be any less engaging.

-The first thing to appreciate when addressing the question, what is forensic psychology, is that even psychologists in the field are divided as to what the answer is.
+The first thing to note when addressing the question, what is forensic psychology, is that even psychologists in the field are divided as to what the answer is.

-The central problem was that its members are drawn from a wide range of disciplines (see below), so it has always been difficult to state what the boundaries are when addressing the question what is forensic psychology.
+The problem it seems is that people working (both directly and indirectly) in the field are drawn from a wide range of disciplines, so it has always been difficult to state what the boundaries are when addressing the question what is forensic psychology.